-We have engaged a CRO historically to conduct our clinical trials and expect to engage a CRO for future clinical trials for VP-102 or other product candidates that we may progress to clinical development.
+We have engaged a CRO historically to conduct our clinical trials and expect to engage a CRO for future clinical trials for YCANTH (VP-102), for the treatment of common warts, VP-315 or other product candidates that we may progress to clinical development.
 We expect to continue to rely on third parties, such as clinical data management organizations, medical institutions and clinical investigators, to conduct those clinical trials.
 If any of our relationships with these third parties terminate, we may not be able to timely enter into arrangements with alternative third parties or to do so on commercially reasonable terms, if at all.
 In addition, any third parties conducting our clinical trials will not be our employees, and except for remedies available to us under our agreements with such third parties, we cannot control whether or not they devote sufficient time and resources to our clinical programs.
 If these third parties do not successfully carry out their contractual duties or obligations or meet expected deadlines, if they need to be replaced or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical protocols, regulatory requirements or for other reasons, our clinical trials may be extended, delayed or terminated and we may not be able to obtain regulatory approval for or successfully commercialize our product candidates.
-Consequently, our results of operations and the commercial prospects for our product candidates would be harmed, our costs could increase substantially and our ability to generate revenue could be delayed significantly.
+Consequently, our results of operations and the commercial prospects for YCANTH (VP-102) for the treatment of common warts or our other product candidates would be harmed, our costs could increase substantially and our ability to generate revenue could be delayed significantly.

-Switching or adding CROs involves substantial cost and requires management time and focus.
+Switching or adding CROs involves substantial costs and requires management time and focus.
 In addition, there is a natural transition period when a new CRO commences work.
 As a result, delays occur, which can materially impact our ability to meet our desired clinical development timelines.
 Though we intend to carefully manage our relationships with our CROs, there can be no assurance that we will not encounter challenges or delays in the future or that these delays or challenges will not have a material adverse impact on our business, financial condition and prospects.